Rago-Tony/CS454_FinalProject/README.md

 <br>
 <br>
 Please See "CS 454 Project Writeup.pdf" for an in depth report of the Program <br>
-This report includes and Analysis of the Algorithm used with Time Complexity, Description of the Input and Output with Examples <br> and Pseudo Code summarizing the function calls and "steps" the program makes<br>
+This report includes and Analysis of the Algorithm used with Time Complexity,<br> Description of the Input and Output with Examples, <br> and Pseudo Code summarizing the function calls and "steps" the program makes<br>